-- 1. Move the Run/Off/Auto switch on the control panel to the OFF position. - 2.
+- 1. Place the run switch on the control panel to the OFF or STOP position. - 2.
 Turn off or remove AC power from the battery charger. - 3.
 Remove the negative (-) battery cable from the generator set starting battery.

 Mechanical Inspection